News & Blog

 Corps of Engineers Beavers Bend Water Release Statement

-2023-05-01T21:39:14+00:00June 16th, 2020|Mountain Fork River Floating|
+By |2023-05-01T21:39:14+00:00June 16th, 2020|Mountain Fork River Floating|

 I contacted the Corps of Engineers about their generating policies on Mountain Fork River.
 I wanted to know why they generate on weekends.
 Generating impacts tourists and float businesses in Beavers Bend.
 Their timely response is below.